Twitter stock surges on surprise user growth

 President Trump's favorite social network is finally winning again.

+In the U.S., Twitter's overall userbase increased by 3 million last quarter -- or about as much as it grew in all of 2016.
+Overall, the number of global users checking Twitter daily grew 14% from the previous year, signaling greater engagement on the platform.

 Twitter credited the surprise uptick in new users to tweaks made to its news feed and notifications as well as marketing and some seasonality.
-Notably not mentioned: having a new president who just happens to love the platform.
+Notably not mentioned in the earnings release: having a new president who just happens to love the platform.

+On a conference call with analysts, Twitter CFO Anthony Noto hinted at the positive impact all the political chatter may be having on user engagement.
+"There is some evidence that we benefited from our new and resurrected users following news and political accounts in Q1, particularly in the U.S.," he said.

 While the user growth is welcome news for the company, it still faces an uphill battle to turn around its business.